JPvRiel/docker-squid/README.md

 sudo docker run -it -p 3128:3128 -v ~/.squid/cache:/var/spool/squid -name squid jpvriel/squid
 ```

-TODO:
+TODO (implied limitations):
-- show how to set client docker containers to use proxy
+- show how to set other docker containers to use proxy (and support wider docker networking/compose options)
-- improve to leverage transparent proxy option
+- improve to leverage transparent proxy option (related to the above)?
+- detect parent/peer proxy authentication requirements and use Kerberos/NEGOTIATE authentication when required

 ## Simple